Sample Size Calculation

 Determining Sample size:

 There are many ways to determine the sample size.
-Sample size calculation for different statistical testing varies depending on the formulae used.
-Sample size calculation cannot be performed with only one method or technique.
+Additionally, sample size calculation for different statistical tests varies depending on the formulas used.
+Therefore, you cannot perform sample size calculation with just one method or technique.

 Here, H0: µ= 12 X’> i.e. there is no significant difference in the mean of the sample drawn from the population.